-We’ve talked a lot about commission calculations and reports.
-But a lot of sales organizations have to start at the beginning and figure out what their sales commission plan looks like before they can get into the weeds with calculations.
+We talk a lot about commission calculations and reports.
+But a lot of sales organizations have to start from the beginning and figure out what their sales commission plan looks like before they can get into the weeds with calculations.
 Whether building a commission plan from the ground up or reevaluating the current commission plan in the face of business shifts, it’s good to know what you’re doing.

 In light of that, we’ve put together a brief but complete guide to paying commissions.
 Starting with what your goals may be to how to actually execute on your plan, use our guide to get a grip on where to go next.

 First, we want to highlight the most important part of any successful commission plan: Simplicity!
 If a sales commission plan is simple, it’s more understandable.
 It means that a salesperson easily understands what you want them to do and you can clearly outline goals for both employees and the business overall.
 Ask yourself the right questions while building your sales commission plan.

 What goals might you be aiming for with a sales commission plan?
 Let’s start there.